 By working for a smaller company who hires you as a grad, as opposed to getting into a high-profile grad scheme, you might be the only grad in the company and you’ll be working alongside (and learning from) senior staff.
 Unlike more formal graduate schemes, vacancies for graduate jobs are also likely to be advertised all year round.

 Use the job websites here to find opportunities for you.

 Running your own business is an increasingly popular option for graduates, and we have specialist support.
 ‘Spark’, our business start-up service, is available to all students whilst at Leeds, and for five years after graduation.

 If you are feeling entrepreneurial, come to us with your business idea and we can offer expert advice, support, and even preliminary funding.

 Internships and work experience

 We have a dedicated internship scheme with roles exclusive to University of Leeds students – this means there’s less competition in the application process, plus we can guide you through it!
-Find out more about our Leeds Internship Programme.
+Find out more about our Exclusive to Leeds roles.

 Voluntary organisations are always in need of enthusiastic helpers – and it can be a great way to gain skills, experience and industry contacts, particularly if you’re hoping to work in the charity sector.
-Volunteering opportunities (many of which are currently online voluntary roles) are on MyCareer.
+We advertise many volunteering opportunities on MyCareer.